 A couple kisses during their Iceland elopement

 Chomping at the bit to plan a wild elopement in Iceland?
-I’m your Iceland photographer & elopement photographer, and I’m here to help make your dreams come true.
-Let’s get to planning!
-Because I’m already traveling to Iceland in September 2023 and 2024, you can take $1,000 off my Iceland elopement packages (check out the dates here).
+I’m here to help make your dreams come true.
+Because I’m already traveling to Iceland in July 2024, you can take $1,000 off my Iceland elopement packages (check out the dates here).

 Is Iceland not the right fit?
 That’s fine, too!
-Take a look at my existing travel schedule for discounted rates to dream elopement destinations!
+Look at my existing travel schedule for discounted rates to dream elopement destinations!
 Or, check out this list — it will help spark those adventure elopement ideas!

 Cheers,